sunilkumar2170/sunilkumar2170/README.md

 ---

-### ✨ Quote I Believe In
+## ✨ Quote I Live By

-> 🧘 “Strive for *clean code*, not clever code.
+> “Strive for clean code, not clever code.
 Let logic shine, not complexity.” 🔥

 ---

+## 🧠 Looking for:
+> 💼 Internship Opportunities | 🧑‍🔬 Startup Projects | 🤝 Collaborations